Subsum Sets: Intervals, Cantor Sets, and Cantorvals: Positive, Non-Summable Sequences

 We can think of the harmonic sequence as an infinite collection of dominoes of successively shorter lengths: the $k^{th}$ domino has length \recip{k}.
 The fact that the series diverges means that if we put them all end-to-end, we will fill out a whole half-line.

 Now suppose we are given a positive real number $r$.
 Can we find a collection of dominoes from this set which exactly fill up an interval of length $r$?

-Well, we know the lengths of the dominoes are going to zero, so except for the first few, they are all shorter than $r$.
-This means that (excluding the first few) we can fit any one of them inside the interval.
-But actually, if we exclude a few more, they are all less than \emph{half} $r$ in length.
-This means we can start anywhere (beyond our excluded ones) and fit at least \emph{two successive dominoes} inside the interval.
-Extrapolating, with the exception of some (but finitely many) of the first ones, we can, by starting far enough down the line, fit a string of \emph{any specified finite number of successive dominoes} inside the interval.
+Well, we know the lengths of the dominoes converge monotonically to zero, so except for the first few, they are all shorter than any specified fraction of $r$.
+This means that we can, by starting far enough down the line, fit a string of \emph{any specified finite number of successive dominoes} inside the interval.
 If we start with the $n^{th}$ domino and fit in as many successive dominoes as we can (starting from the $n^{th}$), then the first domino that ``pokes out'' will certainly be shorter than \recip{n}.
 In fact, if we have managed to squeeze in $k$ dominoes (starting from the $n^{th}$) but cannot fit the next one in, then the one that pokes out has length \recip{n+k}.
 This means that the ones we \emph{can} fit fill an interval that is \emph{shorter} than $r$---but its length \emph{plus \recip{n+k}} is \emph{more} than $r$.
-It follows that after we have squeezed in $k$ successive dominoes starting from the $n^{th}$, we are left with an unfilled gap which is shorter than \recip{n+k}. (\refer{fig}{fill})
+It follows that after we have squeezed in $k$ successive dominoes starting from the $n^{th}$, we are left with an unfilled gap which is shorter than \recip{n+k}.
 Now, we look for more dominoes, to fill this gap.
-We start further down our list of dominoes, finding a set of $k\pr$ successive ones, starting with the $(n\pr)^{th}$ (where $n\pr>>n+k$), that fill out our gap---except for a new, smaller gap of length less than \recip{n\pr+k\pr}.
+We start further down our list of dominoes, finding a set of $k\pr$ successive ones, starting with the $(n\pr)^{th}$ (where $n\pr\gg n+k$), that fill out our gap---except for a new, smaller gap of length less than \recip{n\pr+k\pr}.
 And we continue.
 With a little more care, we can choose our starting point at each stage so that the size of the gap is cut to less than half its current value with each new filling.
 When we are all done, we have created a subsequence of our dominoes whose combined total length is \emph{exactly} $r$.

 Let's look back at what we did.
 We didn't really use any special properties of the harmonic sequence in this construction, other than the fact that the lengths of the dominoes go to zero, but their sum diverges (to infinity).
 So we have a theorem: \begin{theorem} If \seqx{} is a positive null sequence for which $\sumx=\infty$, then every $r>0$ is the sum of some subsequence of \seqx{}. \end{theorem}